 What’s the best dirt bike for my child?

 We get this question a lot.
-At Christmas time its the number one gift our campers dream about.
+At Christmas time it’s the number one gift our campers dream about.
 How to buy a motorcycle dirt bike for a child…?

 It all starts with , where can you ride?
-This usually ends the whole conversation.
-There are places, you have to drive an hour plus to get to them .
-But if that’s no obstacle to you, the whole riding experience should be a family adventure.
+This sometimes ends the whole conversation.
+There are places, but you may have to drive an hour plus to get to them .
+But if that’s no obstacle to you, the whole riding experience can (and I think should) be a family adventure!
 It will be one of the most rewarding things you do with your child and it can be done safely.
 In this article I will share what I know of on how to buy a motorcycle dirt bike for a child.

 What Dirt Bike you buy is based on the size of land to ride and what your abilities are on the bike for trail or racing.
-Experience counts , you must buy the motorcycle that’s fits rider today not one to grow into.. that’s dangerous.
-You will find the dirt bikes are like cash . you can buy and sell them easily .
+Experience counts – you must buy the motorcycle that fits the rider today not the one to grow into… that’s dangerous.
+You will find that dirt bikes are like cash: you can buy and sell them easily .
 (UPDATED: Now ,after COVID, 10 /2021, it is very hard to find a motorcycle for sale and prices are twice as high as when this article was written 2 years ago… good luck on your hunting .
 Finding the right one, I think, is harder than selling them for now.)

-We are partial to Hondas, its the best , most durable motorcycle , always running!
+We are partial to Honda’s.
+They are the best , most durable motorcycle , always running!
 They are tanks.
 Everyone is always happy if their bike is running .
 Iron Horse Country Summer Camp has gone through hundreds of bikes over the years and the Honda’s are still here.
-Doesn’t matter if its the fastest model, if it is broke all the time.
+Doesn’t matter if it’s the fastest model – if it’s broken, no one is having fun.

 Get Trained to Ride a Motorcycle First!

-In the beginning of young riders journey into learning to ride the bicycle is king to learn safely.
-We use them at camp to get kids started with balance drills and progress to motorcycle calisthenics drills that help kids learn the position of foot pegs , throttle control with hands , and the most important squeezing legs to tank.
+In the beginning of a young rider’s journey into learning to ride, the bicycle is king to learning safely.
+We use them at camp to get kids started with balance drills and progress to “motorcycle calisthenics” drills that help kids learn the position of foot pegs , throttle control with hands , and the most important, squeezing legs to the tank.

-The dirt bikes are classed by motor size and starts with the best little motorcycle ever made: the Honda CRF 50.
-The photo above shows from this smallest of Honda’s to the 70, 80 100 and 150 in back
+Dirt bikes are classed by motor size and start with the best little motorcycle ever made: the Honda CRF 50.
+The photo above shows from this smallest of Honda’s to the 70, 80 100 and 150 in back.

 Honda CRF 50( Ages 8 and first time riders)

 The Beginner rider should be able to touch feet to ground (flat footed) when starting out riding.
-After a year or so riding the fit is not based on feet touching ground but do they have 6inches between crouch and seat while standing on pegs… Some Pros can’t touch their toes to ground on their bikes.
-This keeps them from being bucked off bike.
+After a year or so of riding the fit is not based on feet touching ground but rather, do they have 6 inches between the crotch and seat while standing on pegs… Some Pros can’t touch their toes to ground on their bikes which keeps them from being bucked off the bike.

 Honda CRF70 or newer model CRF110

-Ages 9 and up to Adult to learn on ..
-Its the largest bike made without clutch but you still have to shift.
-(50 and 70 clutchless.
-IT’s a blast bike…. only a weight limit of about 160lbs.
+These bikes are for ages 9 and up to Adult to learn on … they’re the largest bikes made without a clutch but you still have to shift.
+(50’s and 70’s/110’s are clutchless) Both bikes are a blast….weight limit of about 160lbs.
 Families keep these forever.
 Note: the 70 is no longer made by Honda and was replaced by the 110 model.

-They are for riders that have ridden the smaller bikes and are ready for the clutch .
-Age 12 is the normal age for children to gain wrist strength to pull the clutch in and are tall enough to touch the ground.
-If they have a lot of experience some 10 year olds can start on CRF 80 .
-The 80 is smaller by a 2in then the 100 The 125 is 2 in taller then 100.
+These bikes are for riders that have ridden the smaller bikes and are ready for the clutch .
+Age 12 is the normal age for children to gain wrist strength to pull the clutch in and who are tall enough to touch the ground.
+If they have a lot of experience, some 10 year olds can start on a CRF 80 .
+The 80 is smaller by 2 inches than the 100.
+The 125 is 2 in taller than the 100.

 Honda CRF 150 F